Does Maca Contain Resistant Starch?

 See our Maca Benefits page for full descriptions of how Maca works to support health.

-We hope that you’ve found this article to be helpful.
+We hope that you’ve found this article about maca's resistant starch content to be helpful.
 If you have any questions, please let us know.

 Enjoy the day!